-• Crl - [tas:Base64DERencodedASN1Value]

-The CRL to be uploaded to the device.

-The alias to assign to the uploaded CRL.

-anyParameters - optional, unbounded [xs:any]
+- Crl [tas:Base64DERencodedASN1Value] The CRL to be uploaded to the device. - Alias optional [xs:string] The alias to assign to the uploaded CRL. - anyParameters optional, unbounded [xs:any]

-• CrIID - [tas:CRLID]

-The ID of the uploaded CRL.
+• CrIID - [tas:CRLID] The ID of the uploaded CRL.

-env:Receiver - ter:Action - ter:MaximumNumberOfCRLsReached

-The device does not have enough storage space to store the CRL to be uploaded.

-• env:Sender - ter:InvalidArgVal - ter:BadCRL

-The supplied CRL cannot be processed by the device.

-• env:Sender - ter:InvalidArgVal - ter:UnsupportedSignatureAlgorithm
+- env:Receiver ter:Action ter:MaximumNumberOfCRLsReached The device does not have enough storage space to store the CRL to be uploaded. - env:Sender ter:InvalidArgVal ter:BadCRL The supplied CRL cannot be processed by the device. - env:Sender ter:InvalidArgVal ter:UnsupportedSignatureAlgorithm The specified signature algorithm is not supported by the device.